-“World Read Aloud Day is celebrated on the first Wednesday in February and takes place on February 7 this year.
+“World Read Aloud Day is celebrated on the first Wednesday in February.
 This is a day dedicated not just to reading, but to the art and practice of reading aloud.
 Stories were passed down from generation to generation even before writing was invented.
 Oral forms of storytelling were the earliest way of preserving human knowledge, insight, and creativity.
 This day helps us bring this tradition back to reading while promoting literacy”. ~Scholastic Inc.

 The Bonilla Family of Philadelphia, PA.